-Join Rob Garrott for an in-depth discussion in this video Lighting and shooting techniques, part of Getting Started with Video Production and Editing.
+Join Rob Garrott for an in-depth discussion in this video Lighting and shooting techniques, part of Learning Video Production and Editing.

 - All of that preparation and pre-production we talked about in the previous movie, is about setting you up for creative success when you're shooting.
 Capturing beautiful video images relies on a lot of the same concepts as photography.
 You'll need to understand the fundamentals of composition to be able to look through the viewfinder and put together shots that balance objects in the frame, or utilize the concept of negative space to place an emphasis on a featured product or person.
 And, you're just not focusing on whether the images look pretty, but your job is also to incorporate the grammar of film language to set up each shot appropriately.